Born: July 5, 1913

-In 1947, Lewis's debut record, "Here Comes Smiley" with the single "Turn On Your Volume" was a local jukebox hit, but DeLuxe requested no more material and left two other recorded sides unreleased.
-An invitation from Dave Bartholomew, who grew up in the same neighborhood as Lewis and was then beginning a career as a producer with Imperial Records, led to a recording session for the trio in March 1950, at which they recorded the song "Tee Nah Nah".
+In 1947, Lewis's debut record, "Here Comes Smiley," with the single "Turn On Your Volume Baby" was a local jukebox hit.
+Still, DeLuxe requested no more material and left two other recorded sides unreleased.
+An invitation from Dave Bartholomew, who grew up in the same neighborhood as Lewis and was then beginning a career as a producer with Imperial Records, led to a recording session for the trio in March 1950, at which they recorded the song "Tee Nah Nah."
 Lewis had his first national hit song with "The Bells Are Ringing" in 1952.
-He was the first to record Bartholomew's song "Blue Monday", in 1954; Fats Domino's recording of the song was a hit two years later.
-In 1955 he achieved his biggest sales with "I Hear You Knocking", the first recording of the song.
+He was the first to record Bartholomew's song "Blue Monday," in 1954; Fats Domino's recording of the song was a hit two years later.
+In 1955 he achieved his biggest sales with "I Hear You Knocking," the first recording of the song.

-Elvis Presley's cover of the Lewis song "One Night" (altering one risque lyric) was number 4 on the U.S. Billboard Hot 100 chart and number 1 on UK Singles Chart.
-Lewis's recording of "I Hear You Knocking" was released when U.S. radio was still mostly marketed to exclusively white or exclusively black listeners.
-A version of the song recorded by Dave Edmunds in 1970 reached number one in the UK and number four in the United States; in this version, Lewis is mentioned in the lyrics, along with Chuck Berry, Fats Domino and Huey Smith.
+Elvis Presley's cover of the Lewis song "One Night" was number 4 on the U.S. Billboard Hot 100 chart and number 1 on UK Singles Chart.
+A version of "I Hear You Knocking" recorded by Dave Edmunds in 1970 reached number one in the UK and number four in the United States.
+In this version, Lewis is mentioned in the lyrics, along with Chuck Berry, Fats Domino and Huey Smith.

-Lewis's recording of "Shame, Shame, Shame" was used in the soundtrack of the film Baby Doll in 1956, accompanying a dramatic chase through a collapsing attic.
-The song failed to enter the R&B chart.
+Lewis's recording of "Shame, Shame, Shame" was used in the soundtrack of the film Baby Doll in 1956.
 It was covered by the Merseybeats for their EP On Stage in 1964.
-Aerosmith included it on their blues album, Honkin' on Bobo, released in 2004.
-The song also provided the title of the fifth episode of the HBO television series Treme, which included a rewritten version of the song with lyrics critical of the government's response to Hurricane Katrina.
+Aerosmith included it on their blues album, Honkin' on Bobo, in 2004.